 Be charmed and uplifted as Tom Roberts, recognized as one of the leading authorities on ragtime, stride and early jazz piano in the world, brings back the Allegheny City Ragtime Orchestra to Lincoln Hall in Foxburg.

 The concert also will honor the memory of the late Patricia Ann Steffee, long time Board member and ARCA founder, who was a great fan and friend of Tom Roberts.
-This concert is lovingly sponsored by a generous gift in memory of Patricia Steffee from Ronald and Judith Montgomery.
+This concert is lovingly sponsored by generous gifts in memory of Patricia Steffee from Ronald and Judith Montgomery and Dr. C. J. and Susan Sutherland.

 Before the Thanksgiving holiday, what could be more American Apple Pie than feeling the “ragged” rhythms of Ragtime that uplifted the spirits of a generation a hundred years ago – and that most likely was performed a hundred years ago in Lincoln Hall in Foxburg, founded in 1909 by the Fox family (which date is seen at the top of the stage proscenium).